ssk-d/fireflutter/README.md

 - Firebase.
   Firebase is a leading cloud system powered by Google.
 It has lots of goods to build web and app.

-  - We first built it with Firebase and LEMP(Linux + Nginx + MySQL + PHP).
-Then, we realized maintaing two different systems would be a pressure for many of developers.
+  - We first built it with Firebase and LEMP(Linux + Nginx + MySQL + PHP). we realized maintaing two different systems would be a pressure for many of developers.
 So, We decided to remove LEMP and we built it again.

   - You may use Firebase as free plan for a test.
 But for production, you need `Pay as you go` plan since `Cloud Function` works only on `Pay as you go` plan.
     - You may not use `Cloud Function` for testing.